 The first step for how to root cuttings from hydrangea is to select a stem for cutting.
 In early fall, choose a stem for hydrangea propagation that is at least 6 inches long, has no flower and is new growth.
 A new growth stem will be a lighter green than old growth.
-Also be aware that if you live in a colder climate where the hydrangea dies back to the ground, the whole shrub may be new growth
+Also be aware that if you live in a colder climate where the hydrangea dies back to the ground, the whole shrub may consist of new growth

 Once you have selected a stem to propagate the hydrangea, take a sharp pair of shears and cut the stem off just below a leaf node.
 A leaf node is where a set of leaves will be growing.
 The hydrangea cutting should be at least 4 inches long and should contain at least one additional set of leaves above the selected leaf node.
 Snip the cutting from the stem.

 Next, strip all but the topmost set of leaves from the cutting.
 The cutting should have only two leaves left.
 Cut the two remaining leaves in half crosswise (not lengthwise).